 d) Once this circadian dose size appears to be about right then the time adjustment is our friend again and we can subtly adjust our cortisol output (as well as other adrenal hormones).

-It is a little iterative but there is no way around that.
+It is a little iterative, with time allowed after each small change, but there is no way around that.

 (Updated in January 2019)